- for Mileage Plan users71

 The Alaska Airlines Visa Platinum Plus card does not come with a lot of bells and whistles.
 You’ve received this card because you applied for the Alaska Airlines Visa Signature and Bank of America made the decision to issue you the Platinum Plus card instead.

 There are, however, a few benefits that come with the Platinum Plus card.
 First, you’ll receive 5,000 Alaska miles and a $50 voucher for future flights after making $1,000 in purchases in the first 90 days after the card is issued.
 At your card anniversary, you’ll receive another $50 voucher.
-This offsets the annual fee, which is also $50.
+This partially offsets the annual fee, which is $75.

 What You Get

-- An annual $50 voucher good for Alaska Airlines and Virgin America purchases
+- 2 miles for every $1 of eligible Alaska Airlines and Virgin America Purchases.

 Once miles are earned with your Alaska Airlines Visa Platinum Plus card, they are transferred to your Mileage Plan account.
 As long as there is activity in your Mileage Plan account, your miles will not expire.
 Activity is defined as earning or redeeming any amount of miles within a two-year period.

-What is the value of the Mileage Plan™ Miles?
+What is the value of the Alaska Airlines Mileage Plan™ Miles?

 Alaska Mileage Plan miles are valuable for exploring the United States since short-haul economy flights start at only 5,000 miles.
 Since flight redemptions are based on distance, your miles can go a long way when exploring cities throughout Alaska, for example.
 Adding even more value is the fact that Alaska Airlines allows a stopover on a one-way ticket, giving you the opportunity to explore yet another city for no extra miles.